Fiat G.49

 The Fiat G.49 was an Italian two-seat basic trainer designed by Giuseppe Gabrielli and built by Fiat.

 Design and development

 The G.49 was designed by Gabrielli as a replacement for the World War II-era US North American T-6 advanced trainer and was first flown in September 1952.
 The G.49 was an all-metal low-wing cantilever monoplane with retractable tailwheel landing gear.
 It had an enclosed cockpit with a raised canopy for a pupil and instructor in tandem.
 Two variants were built with different engine installations; the G.49-1 with an Alvis Leonides radial engine and the G.49-2 with a Pratt & Whitney radial engine.

 Operational history

-The aircraft did not sell and only a small number were operated by the Aeronautica Militare.
+The aircraft did not sell and only a small number were operated by the Italian Air Force.